FuelLabs/fuel-docs/src/developer-quickstart.md

 `#[storage(read, write)]` is an annotation which denotes that this function has permission to read and write a value in storage.

-`fn increment()` - We're introducing the functionality to increment and denoting it shouldn't return any value.
+`fn increment();` - We're introducing the functionality to increment and denoting it shouldn't return any value.

 `#[storage(read)]` is an annotation which denotes that this function has permission to read values in storage.